GsiorX/scalo-sportradar/README.md

 - Team name must be unique across a game
 - Team names must be unique across games on the scoreboard
 - Score cannot be negative

+- The team on the left is the home team in the summary list